goromal/notes/docs/src/Autonomy/Systems_Implementation/Computer_Simulations/The_Rotor_Blade_Flapping_Effect.md

 ### Core Equations

 A rotor in translational flight undergoes an effect known as blade flapping.
 The advancing blade of the rotor has a higher velocity relative to the free-stream, while the retreating blade sees a lower effective airspeed.
 This causes an imbalance in lift, inducing an up and down oscillation of the rotor blades.
 In steady state, this causes the effective rotor plane to tilt at some angle off of vertical, causing a deflection of the thrust vector (see Figure 2).
-If the rotor plane is not aligned with the vehicle’s center of gravity, this will create a moment about the center of gravity ($M_{b,lon}$) that can degrade attitude controller performance.
-For stiff rotors without hinges at the hub, there is also a moment generated directly at the rotor hub from the deflection of the blades ($M_{b,s}$).
+If the rotor plane is not aligned with the vehicle’s center of gravity, this will create a moment about the center of gravity (\\(M_{b,lon}\\)) that can degrade attitude controller performance.
+For stiff rotors without hinges at the hub, there is also a moment generated directly at the rotor hub from the deflection of the blades (\\(M_{b,s}\\)).

-The total moment on the UAV about the body pitch and roll axes comes from the contribution of each rotor $i$:
+The total moment on the UAV about the body pitch and roll axes comes from the contribution of each rotor \\(i\\):

 $$M_{flap,\phi}=\sum_i (M_{b,lon,\phi,i}+ M_{b,s,\phi,i})$$